-Mr. de Leon advises clients on all aspects of intellectual property, from registration to enforcement of intellectual property rights.
+Mr. de Leon is the Head of the Firm’s Intellectual Property Department.
+He advises clients on all aspects of intellectual property, from registration to enforcement of intellectual property rights.
 He assists various local and foreign clients in prosecuting trademark applications, maintaining trademark portfolios, conducting intellectual property due diligence, and filing/prosecuting enforcement actions before administrative tribunals and regular courts.

 He has handled significant transactions where he:

 - assisted a famous U.S. fast food restaurant chain before the Supreme Court in successfully prosecuting an infringement/unfair competition case against a local company, as well as a trademark opposition case against another local fast entity seeking to register a confusingly similar mark